Analysis of the Entanglement with Centers: Analysis of Decomposition

-We can reach the same conclusion via a different route.
-The only physical operators in three dimensional Chern-Simons gauge theory is the Wilson loop.
-For Wilson loops of contractible cycles, we obtain $F_{\mu\nu}=0$.
-In other words, there are no local operators in the three dimensional Chern-Simons theory on space with trivial topology.
-Non-trivial topology allows a tensor product decomposition of a Hilbert space.
-Hence, we also get to the same conclusion.
+We reach the same conclusion through a different route.
+The only physical operators in the three-dimensional Chern-Simons gauge theory is the Wilson loop.
+For the Wilson loops of contractible cycles, we obtain the vanishing field strength $F_{\mu\nu}=0$.
+In other words, there are no local operators in the three-dimensional Chern-Simons theory on space with a trivial topology. \\

+In the case of the non-trivial topology, we consider a spatial two torus in the three-dimensional Chern-Simons gauge theory.
+We have two different spatial Wilson lines wrapping the $A$-cycle and $B$-cycle.
+The $A$-cycle is like an electric field and $B$-cycle is like a spatial Wilson line.
+Then the Wilson line wrapping the $A$-cycle can be a non-trivial center when we remove the Wilson line wrapping the $B$-cycle.
+In this case, the centers also live in the bulk region.
+Hence we also find that if the mutual information is independent of the observational methods, we do not find the non-trivial centers in the three-dimensional Chern-Simons gauge theory. \\

-We also find that the situation of two dimensional Yang-Mills gauge theory is the same as in the three dimensional Chern-Simons gauge theory.
-Hence, the possible reason could be that removing non-dynamical operators does not have any affects on the entanglement.
+We also find that the situation of two-dimensional Yang-Mills gauge theory is the same as in the three-dimensional Chern-Simons gauge theory.
+Hence the reason should be that removing non-dynamical operators do not have any effect on the entanglement on the trivial topology, and it may be hard to create non-trivial centers, which only lives on the entangling surface. \\